Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 In the case of Nexcess, they own their data centers, so they offer enormous server resources.
 Their starter “Spark” plan at $17/month comes with 2 TB bandwidth, whereas WP Engine offers only up to 550GB bandwidth, and that too on the $194/month scale plan.
 Nexcess offers up to 10TB bandwidth on top-tier plans, indicating you don’t need to look at bandwidth issues.
 Next, most managed hosts limit several plugin installations but Nexcess never imposes any such thing.

 Agencies spend a crucial amount of time managing WordPress core, theme, and plugin updates.
-Nexcess automates this process with its visual comparison tool, which takes a screenshot before and after updating the WordPress, and if the site is broken after the update, it will revert back to the update and keep you notified about the issues.
+Nexcess automates this process with its visual comparison tool, which takes a screenshot before and after updating WordPress, and if the site is broken after the update, it will revert back to the update and keep you notified about the issues.
 They also offer a plugin performance monitor tool that monitors the site load times daily and detects performance changes if a plugin is installed or updated, saving massive time for agencies.

 Let’s say you manage a bulk of sites, and this feature comes in handy, fixing the vast time-consuming tasks.
 Though Nexcess is not as speedy as WP Engine and Kinsta, it offers decent performance in TTFB, uptime, and load handling.
 So, combining them with its agency-specific features, Nexcess is a solid choice for agencies to get started.